 Before making changes to your business processes or services, it’s vital to evaluate your needs and that of your customers so you can ask the right questions and get the best solution.

-This is especially true when it comes to how you manage, maintain and store your critical data, at a time of fast-paced technological change, and increasing cybercrime predicted to reach a global figure of $10.5 trillion in damages by 2025.
+This is especially true regarding how you manage, maintain and store your critical data at a time of fast-paced technological change and increasing cybercrime predicted to reach a global figure of $10.5 trillion in damages by 2025.

 Whilst the advantages of choosing Backup as a Service (BaaS) solution are compelling, many businesses are still anxious about moving away from those traditional data backup solutions that have been relied upon.

-There is no one size fits all when it comes to your data backup and recovery, so rather than rush ahead and make an uninformed decision ask your service provider these five critical questions about BaaS.
+There is no one-size-fits-all regarding your data backup and recovery, so rather than rush ahead and make an uninformed decision, ask your service provider these five critical questions about BaaS.
 Why?
-It’ll ensure that whichever provider you choose, they are trustworthy, efficient, effective and the right choice for you, your customers and your business.
+It’ll ensure that whichever provider you choose is trustworthy, efficient, effective and the right choice for you, your customers and your business.

 1. What data/workloads can I back up with your organisation?

-Before establishing what data/workloads your potential provider can backup, you need to ask yourself what essential data does your business hold?
+Before deciding on what data/workloads your potential provider can back up, you’ll need to ask yourself what essential data your business holds.
 Does it include SaaS applications with critical customer information?

-Once you understand this you will be in a better position to confirm with the provider what you need and what they can deliver.
+Once you understand this, you will be better positioned to confirm with the provider what you need and what they can deliver.

 2. What type of backup does your organisation offer?

 There are three types of backup services available: